Uluru is one of the most photographed landmarks in Australia, and it’s easy to see why.

 Central Australia is a superb place to photograph the night sky, and the silhouette of Uluru against the Milky Way has become an iconic Australian shot.

 However, all visitors need to exit the national park by closing time.
-That means that any night-sky shots have to be taken from outside the park (unless you have received a media permit).
+That means that any night-sky shots have to be taken from outside the park.

 A great spot for astrophotography is an elevated lookout on top of a sand dune beside the Lasseter Highway, about halfway between the park entry station and Ayers Rock Resort.
 Other lookouts around the resort area offer good alternatives.